space307/pure-index/website/src/content/docs/how-to/precisely-override-package-entry.md

 description: How to precisely override a package's entry with Pure Index
 ---

-Sometimes it may be necessary to precisely override the path to the package index file.
+Sometimes, it may be necessary to override the path to the package index file precisely.
 For example, all packages have `./src/index.ts` and only one has `./src/index.tsx`.

+You can use the --entry flag to complete this task swiftly.

-This is easily done with the [`--entry`](/pure-index/intro/cli#command-line-flags) flag.
+It's easy to do with the [`--entry`](/pure-index/intro/cli#command-line-flags) flag.

 ```diff title="Example"
     "scripts": {